BFD Configuration

 desired-transmission-interval 200000

-Conversely, it is possible to revert to default settings.
+The default settings can be restored by deleting the configuration.
 By default, detect multiplier is set to 3, while default required-receive-interval and transmit-interval is set to 300 milliseconds.

 routing bfd